bioinformaticsdotca/BiCG_2018/module10/module1_lab.md

 It is recommended to associate a floating/public IP address only to a single VM and use that one as a “jumpserver”.

 From the "Compute" menu, select "Instances."
-Beside the name of your instance, select "Associate Floating IP." and follow the screenshots below to associate a floating IP with your virtual machine.
+Beside the name of your instance, select "Associate Floating IP" and follow the screenshots below to associate a floating IP with your virtual machine.

 <img src="https://github.com/bioinformaticsdotca/BiCG_2018/blob/master/module10/images/floating1.png?raw=true" width="750" />